Ion Agârbiceanu: Radical nationalism

 In February 1937, the fascist Iron Guard made a public display of its popularity with the Moța–Marin funeral cortege.
 Agârbiceanu was on show at its station in Cluj, paying his respects on behalf of the Greek-Catholic Church.
 This period ended in a clash between Carol II and the Guard.
 In late 1938–early 1939, having outlawed all parties, Carol set up his own National Renaissance Front (FRN).
 Agârbiceanu embraced the authoritarian constitution of February 1938, lecturing about its merits at ASTRA.
 He was enthusiastic about the introduction of corporate statism, with which the "great electoral bargain" could come to an end.
 As he put it, in the constitutional plebiscite, "only five thousands people throughout the country were on show to vote against it.
 And these did so by error, or for who knows what sort of delusion."
-Rumors circulated that the king considered Agârbiceanu, alongside Nicolae Brînzeu and Victor Macaveiu, as representatives of the Greek-Catholic clergy in the FRN Superior Council, but that he ultimately decided against it, simply appointing Agârbiceanu to the revamped Romanian Senate.
+Rumors circulated that the king considered Agârbiceanu, alongside Nicolae Brînzeu and Victor Macaveiu, as representatives of the Greek-Catholic clergy in the FRN Superior Council, but that he ultimately decided against it, simply appointing Agârbiceanu to the revamped Senate.
 He went on to serve as Senate vice president, allegedly collecting a monthly income of 150,000 lei.
 From 1938 to 1940, Agârbiceanu edited a new edition of Tribuna in Cluj, as both the FRN's official paper and Transylvania's only daily.

+World War II

 Eugen Titeanu, as the FRN Minister of Propaganda, argued in November 1938 that Agârbiceanu and his paper stood to "reunite all shades of cultural forces in Transylvania".
 Though Tribuna declared itself apolitical, it spoke passionately against the insurgent Iron Guard.
 It hosted pieces condemning political violence and asking for "de-solidarization" with the movement; editorial opinion signed by Agârbiceanu, included the promise of a "Romanian sort of vengeance" for assassination of Armand Călinescu by an Iron Guard death squad (September 1939).
-Toward the end of the 1930s, Agârbiceanu wrote in opposition to the revisionist policy of the Kingdom of Hungary.
+Toward the end of the 1930s, Agârbiceanu wrote in explicit opposition to Hungarian revisionism.
 In 1936, he had voiced ASTRA's outrage that the Kingdom of Italy, through Benito Mussolini, had come to support Hungarian territorial demands.
 At Tribuna, he wrote about the progressive aspects of Romania's policy on minorities, whose cultural assets, he argued, far surpassed those made available for Romanian Transylvanians.
 He still promoted cultural protectionism and a degree of segregation (or "Romanianization"), arguing that Romanian journalists could only be ethnic Romanian and "passionately serve the national ideal".
 However, he never allowed his old friend Brînzeu to publish an article promoting natalism, since "the church ought to preserve its standing".
 Literary historians are divided about the degree to which Agârbiceanu embraced the regime's explicit antisemitism: Mircea A. Diaconu argues that the novelist never spoke on the "Jewish Question" in Romania during the 1930s; by contrast, Ilona Nagy highlights a 1939 speech of his, taken up in Almanahul Albina, for being "over-saturated with xenophobia [and] antisemitism".